elastos/Elastos.Developer.Website/content/faq_roadmap/faq/faq_general.md

 {{< /faqentry >}}

 {{< faqentry question="What is the difference between Elastos and EOS?" >}}
 EOS profiles itself as a blockchain operating system but its development time and its open-source code are way shorter than those of Elastos, which already exists for 18 years.
-EOS gives you a software development kit (SDK) to interact with the blockchain and uses different methodologies while Elastos is both an SDK and a runtime environment (virtual machine) that allows the DApps to function with an extra layer of security.
+EOS gives you a software development kit (SDK) to interact with the blockchain and uses different methodologies while Elastos is both an SDK and a runtime environment (virtual machine) that allows the dApps to function with an extra layer of security.
 EOS is also completely reliant on its mainchain so no matter how optimized it is, its capacity is limited.
 Elastos can scale infinitely with its mainchain and flexible sidechain solution.
 On top of that, Elastos Runtime is trust zone that uses blockchain as a way to ensure this trust.
 {{< /faqentry >}}

 {{< faqentry question="What are the similarities and differences between Elastos and Ethereum?" >}}
 Ethereum has only one mainchain that is being pushed to its extreme limits in computing and scalability.
 Elastos proposes a mainchain and sidechains structure where the mainchain is solely responsible for ID verification and payments while the sidechains execute smart contracts to supports different applications and services.
 Ethereum has redundancy and network congestion problems.
 The fact that all the data and code is placed on the mainchain causes a lot of data to be redundant in the primary storage.
 On Elastos the applications run in the Elastos Runtime.
 This method is more secure.
 All the data has to pass through trusted and verifiable channels.
 Elastos Runtime can come in multiple forms such as an independent OS, a virtual machine or a software development kit (SDK) that allows the integration of applications from other operating systems.
-On Ethereum, after the acquisition of the data, the DApps are executed on a user interface that can cause a risk  of exposing the data.
+On Ethereum, after the acquisition of the data, the dApps are executed on a user interface that can cause a risk  of exposing the data.
 Elastos is secured up until the hearth of your device.
-Because the DApps are not allowed to connect to the internet directly they are not subject to DDOS attacks.
+Because the dApps are not allowed to connect to the internet directly they are not subject to DDOS attacks.
 {{< /faqentry >}}